 Let’s Talk Money

-Aimed at refugee and migrant women, ‘Let’s Talk Money’ is the first financial capacity building program to train a team of bilingual peer educators to deliver practical, tailored financial information and resources to women ‘in language’ and in community.
+Aimed at refugee and immigrant women, ‘Let’s Talk Money’ is the first financial capacity building program to train a team of bilingual peer educators to deliver practical, tailored financial information and resources to women ‘in language’ and in community.
 WHIN’s award-winning financial literacy resource, Managing Money: Every Woman’s Business, provides the foundation for the training.

-A professional evaluation of the program’s delivery in the Hume and Whittlesea regions in 2018 will test the effectiveness of the program model, its potential for wider delivery, and help build a stronger evidence base around the financial education needs of migrant and refugee women.
+A professional evaluation of the program’s delivery in the Hume and Whittlesea regions in 2018 will test the effectiveness of the program model, its potential for wider delivery, and help build a stronger evidence base around the financial education needs of immigrant and refugee women.